Bharat9848/notes/DistributedSystem.md

   -  keys are hashed so keys which are closer might get end up in different partitions, this helps in resolving of hotspot access pattern.
   - Range partitioning is not supported except Cassandra compound primary key approach.

+ ### Hybrid partitioning
+  - it make use of compound keys where one part is used for partition and other for sort ordering to support range queries.
 ## Request/data partitioning
 ### Shuffle partitioning
  - More useful in case of stateless load balancing.